ID1010TERROR/Logic-Study/Logic.md

 When A <--> B is true, we say that A and B are **Equivalent**.

 ## ∴ = Therefore
+Therefore is the logical consequence or result of a give argument.

 ##Standard form of an Inference
 1. antecedent 1